Vladimir-Herdman/Pace-Calculator/README.md

 - `pace 27:05 26:43 26:15 -a 8km -t 400m 1mi 3km 5km 10km` Will produce 3 columns for 27:05, 26:43, and 26:15, with the rows holding the conversions for each of these 8km times to the given -t distances

+calc is short for calculator by the way, it's slang

 Examples
 --------